IObundle/py2hwsw/py2hwsw/lib/peripherals/iob_regfileif/README.md

     ],
 ```

-To connect the external IOb-native (slave) interface of the REGFILEIF of the SUT to the external IOb-native (master) interface of the IOBNATIVEBRIDGEIF of the Tester, the `iob_soc_sut_setup.py` script contains the following configuration in the `peripheral_portmap` list of the Tester module parameters:
+To connect the external IOb-native (subordinate) interface of the REGFILEIF of the SUT to the external IOb-native (manager) interface of the IOBNATIVEBRIDGEIF of the Tester, the `iob_soc_sut_setup.py` script contains the following configuration in the `peripheral_portmap` list of the Tester module parameters:
 ```Python
     'peripheral_portmap':
     [